 Here’s how you can get started with services through CWS:

 - To get started, you’ll complete a 15-minute Evaluation for Services appointment with a provider from our office.
-This first meeting is done on a walk-in basis, M-F, from 11:00 – 3:00, in our office in 053 Student Union.
-Times vary on Wednesday, so please call our office (937-775-3407) or check our webpage (www.wright.edu/student-affairs/health-and-wellness/counseling-and-wellness) for specific hours.
+This first meeting is done on a walk-in basis.
+Evaluation for Services hours are listed on the right hand side of this webpage and vary from semester to semester.
+Generally, Evaluation for Services hours are Monday through Friday from 11am to 3 pm in our office at 053 Student Union.
+Please call our office (937-775-3407) to verify Evaluation for Services Hours.

 - After you complete some paperwork, you’ll meet with one of our therapists to talk about your situation and your goals/needs.
 You’ll have a chance to ask questions and together, you and the therapist will determine what the next steps might be to help you get your needs met.